mattermost/docs/source/deployment/admin-roles.rst

 Can a User Manager or System Manager reset an administrator’s email or password without their knowledge?
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-This is not possible with the default priveleges of these roles.
-The ability to reset passwords, or email addresses of administrators is limited to System Admins.
+This is not possible with the default privileges of these roles.
+The ability to reset passwords or email addresses of administrators is limited to System Admins.

 Can a User Manager or System Manager access the configuration file?
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Yes.
 However, they will only have access to read actual values and modify values in accordance with their permissions.
 If appropriate read permissions do not exist, the default key values will be displayed.

 Are all actions of admin roles logged?